Home — Modular ADU vs. Block-Built

 Financing Considerations in Florida

 Securing a loan for manufactured or modular ADUs can be more difficult, as not all lenders are willing to finance these structures.
 Options may be limited depending on your region.
-Stick-built ADUs, by contrast, usually qualify under traditional construction loans, home equity loans, or home equity lines of credit (HELOCs).
+Block-built ADUs, by contrast, usually qualify under traditional construction loans, home equity loans, or home equity lines of credit (HELOCs).

-If you purchased your home several years ago and have built up equity, financing a stick-built ADU may be easier and ultimately add more value to your property than going with a manufactured or modular option.
+If you purchased your home several years ago and have built up equity, financing a block-built ADU may be easier and ultimately add more value to your property than going with a manufactured or modular option.

 A Balanced Approach: Traditional Craft Meets Modern Innovation